Lou Lenart: Israeli Air Force

 After learning that 14 relatives including his grandmother had been murdered in the Auschwitz concentration camp and attending a lecture on Zionism, Lenart decided to volunteer for Sherut Avir, the precursor to the Israeli Air Force.
 He took part in the clandestine smuggling of salvaged Czech-supplied warplanes to Palestine shortly before Israeli independence, flying them past the British blockade.
 He became a fighter pilot following the Israeli Declaration of Independence and the outbreak of the 1948 Arab-Israeli War, flying the Avia S-199 fighter plane.

 On May 29, 1948, Lenart took part in Operation Pleshet, when the Israeli Air Force launched its entire fleet of four fighter aircraft in a desperate attempt to halt an Egyptian advance on Tel Aviv, in coordination with a ground counterattack.
 This was the first use of Israeli fighter planes in combat, and Lenart, the most experienced of the pilots, commanded the mission.
 Although the attack was highly disorganized and did minimal damage, it had a profound psychological effect on the Egyptians, who had been assured that the Israelis had no aircraft.
-Egyptian forces subsequently halted their advance and retreated.
+The Egyptian forces subsequently halted their advance and retreated.

 Later life

 After the war, Lenart participated in Operation Ezra and Nehemiah, the airlift of Iraqi Jews to Israel in the early 1950s, served as a pilot for El Al, and flew aerial mapping missions over the jungles of Central America.

 He produced six feature films.
-Lenart’s final movie project had the working title “First Strike,” and used Operation Opera the 7 June 1981 attack on Iraq’s reactor as a story line.
-The script was written by his friend Lynn Garrison who would also direct the aerial sequences.
-Lenart was the general manager of the Los Angeles Clippers in the early 1980s.
+These include "Iron Eagle" and "Iron Eagle 2".
+Lenart's final movie project had the working title First Strike, and used Operation Opera, the 1981 attack on Iraq's reactor, as a story line.
+The script was written by his friend Lynn Garrison, who would also direct the aerial sequences.

+Lenart was the general manager of the San Diego Clippers in the early 1980s.
 He maintained homes in Israel and Los Angeles, and upon his retirement, settled permanently in Israel.

 Lenart died on July 20, 2015, at his home in Ra'anana, Israel, of congestive heart failure, at the age of 94.
 He was survived by his wife Rachel, his daughter Michal (who had also served in the Israeli Air Force) and a grandson.